BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/the_rules.md

 Unit Type keywords show what kind of unit the model is, such as **Infantry**, **Cavalry** or **Monster**.
 Models will almost always have multiple Unit Type keywords and many of them will also have additional rules associated with them, such as the **Hero** keyword.
 Unit Types are explained fully on page 62.

 Some rules will contain words or phrases in bold; these will show which models are affected by the rule in question.
-For example, a model may have a special rule that affects ‘all **Rohan** models', in which case the special rule will apply to all models with the **Rohan** keyword.
+For example, a model may have a special rule that affects 'all **Rohan** models', in which case the special rule will apply to all models with the **Rohan** keyword.

 Some rules may list more than one keyword in them.
 When this is the case, a model must have all of the keywords listed in order to be affected.
-For example, if a special rule affects ‘all **Rohan Cavalry** models', then a model must have both the **Rohan** keyword and the **Cavalry** keyword in order to be affected.
+For example, if a special rule affects 'all **Rohan Cavalry** models', then a model must have both the **Rohan** keyword and the **Cavalry** keyword in order to be affected.

 It is important to note that for models made up of more than one part, such as **Cavalry** models which are made up of a rider and a mount, then each will have their own set of keywords and will not share those of the other part of the model, unless otherwise stated.
 As such, there will often be instances when a special rule may affect part of a model but not the other part.
 For example, if a rule affects **Man** models then it will affect the rider of a **Cavalry** model if they have the **Man** keyword, but will not affect the **Mount** as they do not have the **Man** keyword.